Storybook watercolor illustration of Daniel, Lisa, and Anderson in a San Francisco park

 SUN1-2:30PMGolden Gate Park~20-30 min

-• SF Rec & Park lists Golden Gate Park Band's Around the World in 90 Minutes for Sunday, June 28 from 1:00 to 2:30 PM at the Golden Gate Bandshell.
+• SF Rec & Park lists Golden Gate Park Band: The Magic of Disney for Sunday, July 12 from 1 to 2:30 PM at the Golden Gate Bandshell.

 • Event details.